Olecranon

-The olecranon (/əʊ'lɛkrənɒn/, from Greek olene 'elbow' and kranon 'head'), is a large, thick, curved bony eminence of the ulna, a long bone in the forearm that projects behind the elbow.
-It forms the most pointed portion of the elbow and is opposite to the cubital fossa or elbow pit.
+The olecranon (/əʊ'lɛkrənɒn/, from Greek olene 'elbow' and kranon 'head'), is a large, thick, curved bony process on the proximal, posterior end of the ulna.
+It forms the protruding part of the elbow and is opposite to the cubital fossa or elbow pit (trochlear notch).
 The olecranon serves as a lever for the extensor muscles that straighten the elbow joint.

 Structure

 The olecranon is situated at the proximal end of the ulna, one of the two bones in the forearm.
 When the hand faces forward (supination) the olecranon faces towards the back (posteriorly).

 It is bent forward at the summit so as to present a prominent lip which is received into the olecranon fossa of the humerus during extension of the forearm.

 Its base is contracted where it joins the body and the narrowest part of the upper end of the ulna.

 Its posterior surface, directed backward, is triangular, smooth, subcutaneous, and covered by a bursa.

-Its superior surface is of quadrilateral form, marked behind by a rough impression for the insertion of the Triceps brachii; and in front, near the margin, by a slight transverse groove for the attachment of part of the posterior ligament of the elbow-joint.
+Its superior surface is of quadrilateral form, marked behind by a rough impression for the insertion of the triceps brachii; and in front, near the margin, by a slight transverse groove for the attachment of part of the posterior ligament of the elbow-joint.

 Its anterior surface is smooth, concave, and forms the upper part of the semilunar notch.

 Its borders present continuations of the groove on the margin of the superior surface; they serve for the attachment of ligaments, viz., the back part of the ulnar collateral ligament medially, and the posterior ligament laterally.

 From the medial border a part of the flexor carpi ulnaris arises; while to the lateral border the anconeus muscle is attached.